cppitems/cppitems/items/016/item.md

   if (ptr /*b2*/ == &w) {throw;};
   Widget *ptr /*b2*/ = /*f3*/ new Widget{};
 ```
-The *smart pointers* from the standard library discussed in the following aim to follow this functionality as long as it does not contradict to the underlying idea of the respective *smart pointer*.
+The *smart pointers* from the standard library discussed in the following aim to follow this functionality as long as it does not stand against the underlying idea of the respective *smart pointer*.

 ## std::unique_ptr
 In cases where an exclusive ownership of a resource is desired, `std::unique_ptr` provides (and demands) expressiveness and delivers some convenience.